 Knowing how to write a great hook is an important skill that every writer should have.
 The world is coated in a sea of words.
-We have essays, novels, blogs, scripts, short stories, poetry, speeches, and more.
+There are essays, novels, blogs, scripts, short stories, poetry, speeches, and more.
 With words vibrating off the atmosphere day in and day out, how can you ever craft something that would lure any number of the billions of people in the world?
 The answer is simple.
-Start with a great hook!
+Start with a great hook.

 A hook is the line or lines written to lure a reader or listener in and make them want to learn more.
 It's an introduction that's meant to grab hold of people's attention.
 For example, in Anna Karenina by Leo Tolstoy, the following line appears early on, "Happy families are all alike; every unhappy family is unhappy in its own way."
 Thought-provoking, right?

 There are a few options that might serve as a good hook if you feel like you can't come up with a striking statement on your own.
 It's fine to use a quote, offer a statistic or pose a question as your hook.

 Quotes can be a great spark to light the fire.
 Let's say you're writing an essay about a particular author.
 Why not offer up one of their most poignant quotes?
 If you’re writing a paper about the legendary Ernest Hemingway, you might want to begin with a quote that demonstrates his strength of character.

 "There is nothing noble in being superior to your fellow man; true nobility is being superior to your former self."

 Perhaps you're drafting a persuasive essay.
 Feature someone prominent in the community you're discussing and use one of their most striking lines as your hook.
 If you were writing about the benefits of world travel, you might want to incorporate a line or two from a famous travel TV host, like Rick Steves.